USDA FoodKeeper – Cold Storage Guidelines

 Coriander stored at room temperature will have a shorter shelf life compared to refrigeration.
 It is recommended to store Coriander in the fridge to maintain freshness and flavor for up to 7 days.

 It is not safe to consume Coriander that has exceeded its 7-day shelf life, even if it has been stored in the fridge.
-Discard any Coriander that shows signs of spoilage such as wilting, discoloration, or a foul odor to prevent foodborne illness.
+Discard any Coriander that shows signs of spoilage such as wilting, discoloration, or a foul odor to reduce the risk of foodborne illness.

 Exposure to light can accelerate the degradation of Coriander, leading to loss of flavor and nutrients.
 Store Coriander in a dark environment, such as a fridge drawer or airtight container, to maintain its quality for a longer period.